MrDinsdale/Cactus/README.md

 ```

 ## Cactus Grid Generator
 There have been some major changes to how the settings for Cactus work.
-It will take me a while to re-write the documentation to account for this and add better tools for extending however for now heres a quick summary
+It will take me a while to re-write the documentation to account for this and add better tools for extending however for now here's a quick summary

 ### Cactus Unit Config